 Here, we explore many of Rafael Nadal’s on-court rituals and habits, as well as claims that the tennis star has OCD.

-Rafael Nadal is bidding for a record 14th French Open title at Roland Garros this year.
-The 21-time Grand Slam winner is into the semi-finals in Paris after overcoming No.1 seed and fierce rival Novak Djokovic in the quarter-finals.
+Rafael Nadal is bidding for a record 23rd Grand Slam title at the US Open this year.
+The 22-time Grand Slam winner is into the second round in New York where he faces Italian Fabio Fognini.

 The Spanish legend is widely recognised as one of the most superstitious players on tour, and while Rafael Nadal denies having OCD (obsessive-compulsive disorder), he does have a number of strict routines and habits.